 (4) For all purposes and in all proceedings, a certificate under subsection (3) is sufficient evidence of the matters it certifies, unless the contrary is shown.

-[Section 50 inserted by No. 22 of 2016 s.
+[Section 50 inserted: No. 22 of 2016 s.
 12.]

 51. Closure of accounts

 (1) As soon as is practicable after transition day, any account maintained by the former Corporation must be closed by the Minister and the moneys in the account credited to the Account.